noufpy/ok-nouf/README.md

-# ok-nouf
+# Nouf.io

+How well does our behaviour online reflect who we really are?
+Can analyzing our digital footprints help us better understand ourselves?

-Ok Nouf is a chatbot that will answer calls and act as a copy of my digital self.
+Nouf.io is an installation that features a bot that will act as a copy of my digital self.
 She will be simulated from my online archives such as social media posts, Facebook messages, SMS interactions and more.
-She will be a hotline, my companion and a self-reflection bot whose answers I can analyze to get a better picture of myself.
+She will be my self-reflective and interactive bot whose answers I can analyze to get a better picture of myself.

 [In Progress for Thesis]